-You can also manually control the locked state of bins.
-For example, if you want to lock one or more bins that you know you're going to be switching among so that nobody else inadvertently prevents you from having access, you can right-click one or more selected bins and choose Lock Bins to lock them, and keep them locked until you right-click them again and choose Unlock Bins.
-Manually locked bins remain locked even when you de-select them, until the collaborator who locked them unlocks them again.
+If you want to lock one or more bins that you know you're going to be switching among to either prevent other collaborators from making changes or so that nobody else inadvertently prevents you from having access, you can right-click one or more selected bins and choose Lock Bins to lock them.
+Bins locked in this way remain locked, even when you deselect them, until you right-click them again and choose Unlock Bins.